Rating of perceived exertion: Borg RPE scale

 The scale was constructed to roughly correlate to 10% of heart rate in a healthy 20-year-old.
+This explains why the rating starts at 6, which would roughly correspond to a resting heart rate at about 60 per minute.
 In older individuals, the correlation becomes higher than 10% at the high-end of the scale, as maximum heart rate declines with age.